Machine embroidery: Free-motion machine embroidery

 In free-motion machine embroidery, embroidered designs are created by using a basic zigzag sewing machine.
 As this type of machine is used primarily for tailoring, it lacks the automated features of a specialized machine.
 The first zigzag sewing machine was patented by Helen Blanchard.
 To create free-motion machine embroidery, the embroiderer runs the machine and skillfully moves tightly hooped fabric under the needle to create a design.
 The "feed dogs" or machine teeth are lowered or covered, and the embroiderer moves the fabric manually.
 The embroiderer develops the embroidery manually, using the machine's settings for running stitch and fancier built-in stitches.
 A machine's zigzag stitch can create thicker lines within a design or be used to create a border.
 As this is a manual process rather than a digital reproduction, any pattern created using free-motion machine embroidery is unique and cannot be exactly reproduced, unlike with computerized embroidery.

 Cornely hand-guided embroidery

 This embroidery inherited the name of the Cornely machine.
 Created in the 19th century to imitate the Beauvais stitch (chain stitch), it is still used today, especially in the fashion industry.
 Cornely embroidery is a so-called hand-guided embroidery.
-The operator directs his machine according to the pattern.
+The operator directs their machine according to the pattern.
 The fabric is moved by a crank located under the machine.
 The Cornely also has a universal drive system controlled by a handle.
 Some models can embroider sequins, cords, braids, etc. There are also Cornely machines performing a classic straight stitch.